Chandu-y1102/ece_563_spring_2022/README.md

 # ece_563_spring_2022
-Projects done for the course ece 563
+Projects  for ECE 563:Microprocessor Architecture

 Associated with North Carolina State UniversityAssociated with North Carolina State University

-Design and Implementation of a Level-1 Cache SimulatorDesign and Implementation of a Level-1 Cache Simulator
+#Design and Implementation of a Level-1 Cache SimulatorDesign and Implementation of a Level-1 Cache Simulator

 - Designed and implemented an L-1 cache simulator.
 - The simulated cache used the LRU replacement policy.